MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/migrate-rds-role-services.md

    > [!NOTE]
    > If the UVHD template (UVHD-template.vhdx) is enabled in the session collection and the file server has been migrated to a new server, update the User Profile Disks: Location collection property with the new path.
 The User Profile Disks must be available at the same relative path in the new location as they were on the source server.
    >
-   > A session collection of RD Session Host servers with a mix of servers running both an earlier version of Windows Server and Windows Server 2016 is not supported.
+   > A session collection of RD Session Host servers with a mix of Windows Server versions isn't supported.

 ## Migrate virtual desktop collections